Smarty (film)

-Smarty, known in the United Kingdom as Hit Me Again, is a 1934 American Pre-Code comedy film directed by Robert Florey and starring Warren William and Joan Blondell.
-It was adapted from F. Hugh Herbert's play by Carl Erickson (writer).
+Smarty, known in the United Kingdom as Hit Me Again, is a 1934 American pre-Code comedy film directed by Robert Florey and starring Warren William and Joan Blondell.
+It was adapted from F. Hugh Herbert's play by Carl Erickson.

 Plot

 Vicki Thorpe is happily married but with a habit of provocative teasing.
 One evening her teasing leads to a slap on the face from her husband.
 For this she engages her husband's friend and attorney Vernon to divorce him, marries Vernon, then begins to verbally tease him as well, wearing revealing clothes, and inviting her ex-husband over for dinner.